Deaths of Kris Kremers and Lisanne Froon: Discovery of backpack

-Froon's Canon camera contained photos from 1 April suggesting that the women had taken a trail at the overlook of the Continental Divide and wandered into some wilderness hours before their first attempt at making emergency calls but with no signs of anything unusual.
-On 8 April, 90 flash photos were taken between 19:00 and 22:00, apparently deep in the jungle and in near-complete darkness.
+On 8 April, 90 flash photos were taken between 19:00 and 22:00 by using the digital camera, apparently deep in the jungle and in near-complete darkness.
 A few photos show that they were possibly near a river or a ravine.
 Some show a twig with plastic bags on top of a rock; another shows what looks like a backpack strap and a mirror on another rock, and another shows the back of Kremers' head.